Convert VHS/VHS-C Tapes & Mini-DVDs to Digital Files Of DVDs or USB Flash Drives

 This customer recently hired Sweeney Enterprises LLC to convert one of her company's VHS videotapes to a USB flash drive.
 In fact, this customer may need my company's continued service by transferring additional VHS tapes to this same data storage device, also known as Thumb drives.

-It's fair to say if you're under the age of 20, the concept of a VHS tape, used to record a favorite television show or a child's first step, appears to be a foreign concept.
+For instance, it's fair to say if you're under the age of 20, the concept of a VHS tape, used to record a favorite television show or a child's first step, appears to be a foreign concept.
 After all, a VHS tape isn't an app on a smartphone!

 A weekly highlight for the generation (and you know who you are) familiar with VHS tapes considered weekend trips to the local Blockbuster store to rent the latest movie release.
 When we inserted these tapes in our VCR machine (translation – videocassette recorder), we hoped the tape started at the beginning (Remember – "Be Kind...Please Rewind") and your machine did not devour the VHS magnetic tape